Life As a Public Relations or Fundraising Manager

 In 2016, there was an estimated number of 73,500 jobs in the United States for Public Relations or Fundraising Manager.
 New jobs are being produced at a rate of 10.3% which is above the national average.
 The Bureau of Labor Statistics predicts 7,600 new jobs for Public Relations or Fundraising Manager by 2026.
-Due to new job openings and attrition, there will be an average of 6,900 job openings in this field each year.
+The BLS estimates 6,900 yearly job openings in this field.

 The states with the most job growth for PR or Fundraising Manager are Utah, Washington, and Nevada.
 Watch out if you plan on working in Maine, Vermont, or Alaska.
 These states have the worst job growth for this type of profession.